Perun108/my_notes_and_settings/syncing_notes_and_configs.md

 config checkout
 config config status.showUntrackedFiles no

-## Here's the original post if case the page is deleted:
+## Here's the original post if case the page is deleted

 StreakyCobra on Feb 10, 2016 | next [–]